shoummoak/VA-HP-Lattice/README.md

 - To run the code, we need to specify the
   - protein `--protein-key`, number of annealing steps `--n-anneal`, warmup steps `--n-warmup`, training steps at every temperature `--n-train`, initial temperature `--T0`
   - directory path where training data will be stored `--path-data-folder` and directory path where trained tensor model will be saved `--path-model`, and seed `--seed`
-- Run `main_cli.py` with arguments as shown below for example:
+- Run `main_cli.py` with arguments from the command line interface as shown below for example:
   - `python main_cli.py --protein-key 20merA --n-warmup 1000 --n-anneal 10000 --n-train 5 --path-data-folder /.../folderA/ --path-model /.../folderB --T0 1 --seed 111`

 ### Option 2: Run Python Notebook